red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-actions.rst

         await UtteranceBotAction(script="Hello") as $bot_action_ref

-Unfortunately, we cannot simplify the second part of the example with this...
-Or can we though?
-Actually yes!
-We can make use of action grouping using the ``and`` keyword to simplify it like this:
+We can optionally make use of action grouping using the ``and`` keyword to simplify it like this:

 .. code-block:: colang
     :caption: actions/action_grouping/main.co